rtheo/SATbox/README.md

 # SATbox
-Toolbox for exploring fractality in satisfiability (SAT) problems
+A toolbox for exploring fractality in satisfiability (SAT) problems

 # V.1 Under Construction (Heavy refactoring - Bugs may lurk anywhere inside!)